KBLLR/city-blocks/README.md

 ## CityBlocks

-CityBlocks is a Vite + React + Three.js experience for exploring building footprints with a lightweight Cloudflare Worker backend.
+CityBlocks is a Vite + React + Three.js experience for exploring building footprints.
+The app now runs entirely as a client-side experience, making it easy to host on any static platform (Vercel, Netlify, etc.).

 ### 1. Requirements
 - Node.js 20+